MDK-Packs/Documentation/CMSIS-Pack_Migration/README.md

 This hands-on guide helps silicon vendors to migrate their CMSIS-Packs from legacy technologies like CMSIS v5 and Arm Compiler v5 to CMSIS v6 and Arm Compiler for Embedded v6.

 Migrating includes two major tasks.
 First, you need to switch the [device support](#device-support) from assembly based startup files to C-based startup files.
-Also, you need to create scatter files as the C-based startup files rely on scatter files being present.
-Second, you need to convert the [example projects](#example-migration) to the new device support.
+Also, you need to create scatter files to [place the stack and heap](https://developer.arm.com/documentation/101754/latest/armlink-Reference/Scatter-loading-Features/The-scatter-loading-mechanism/Placing-the-stack-and-heap-with-a-scatter-file).
+Second, you need to convert the [example projects](#migration-of-example-projects) to the new device support.

 ## Device support